-For summer active grasses such as Couch, apply Incitec Pivot No. 17 Lawn Food (S) at 500 - 600 kg/ha (5 - 6 kg/100 m), or either Incitec Pivot Multigro® or Granulock® Blue at 300 - 400 kg/ha (3 - 4 kg/100 m), on three or four occasions each year, e.g. in September, December and March, with the interval between applications being extended during the winter months when grass growth is slowed.
+For summer active grasses such as Couch, either Incitec Pivot CK 88 or Nitrophoska Special can be applied at 300 - 400 kg/ha ($3 - 4 \text{ kg}/100 \text{ m}^2$) on three or four occasions each year, e.g. in September, December and March, with the interval between applications being extended during the winter months when grass growth is slowed.

-The higher and more frequent rates are required where the lawn is watered throughout the year, and where grass clippings are collected and removed, and nutrients that would otherwise be recycled are lost.
+The higher and more frequent rates are required where the turf is watered throughout the year, and where grass clippings are collected and removed, and nutrients that would otherwise be recycled are removed.

-The lawn's vigour and colour can be used as a guide to when it is necessary to re-apply fertiliser.
-When grass growth is slowed, and the grass loses its dark green colour and becomes pale green to yellow, it is time to reapply fertiliser, provided such changes are not attributable to cold weather, moisture stress, insects, or disease.
+The turf's vigour and colour can be used as a guide to when it is necessary to re-apply fertiliser.
+When grass growth is slowed, and the grass loses its dark green colour and becomes pale green to yellow, it is time to reapply fertiliser, provided such changes are not attributable to cold weather, moisture stress, insects or disease.

 Only apply nitrogen if it is necessary, as excess nitrogen can be lost through leaching.
-This may be of concern in environmentally sensitive areas, as nitrate-nitrogen may contaminate ground water, and re-enter surface streams and waterways.
+This may be of concern in environmentally sensitive areas, as nitrate nitrogen may contaminate ground water, and re-enter surface streams and waterways.
+This can be managed by using Enhanced Efficiency Fertilisers like Entec or eNpower, which are ammonium stabilisers.